 The modules operate as a MODBUS RTU slave device.
-In a MODBUS system, there is only one Master, typically a PLC, HMI system or PC SCADA system.
+In a MODBUS system, there is only one Master, typically a PLC, HMI system, PC SCADA system, or another DSE module using its PLC Comms.

 This master requests for information from the MODBUS slave (The module) and may (in control systems) also send request to change operating modes etc. Unless the Master makes a request, the slave is 'quiet' on the data link.